 In the book, Achor writes, “Happiness implies a positive mood in the present and a positive outlook for the future.”
 The book is a comprehensive scientific study about how positive emotions affect our brain functions and change our behavior.
 He believes a positive attitude is essential for happiness, which is essential for success.

 The encouraging news is choosing a positive outlook isn’t dependent on our circumstances.
 Achor tell us that, “Once we realize how much of our reality depends on how we view it, it comes as less of a surprise that our external circumstances predict only about 10% of our total happiness.”

 It’s all about the lenses we wear.

-Louis Armstrong has a song called “La Vie en Rose”, which translates as “to see life through rose colored glasses.”
+There's a song called “La Vie en Rose”, which translates as “to see life through rose colored glasses.”
 The idea is to view life with a blanket of optimism, or to perceive life in a positive light, often thinking of it as better than it actually is.
 I loved this song long before I understood the content, and it’s stayed with me most my life.
 I’m grateful, as I’ve needed the steady reminder the longer life’s thrown its punches at me.

 And the truth is, we all need the steady reminder.

 We are constantly in charge of making the choice to pick positivity or the negative voices in our head.